canonical/indico-operator/docs/how-to-guides/install-plugins.md

 This charm supports installing both official and custom plugins for Indico, from pypi and from a git repositories.

-The following plugins are already packed as part of the charm `piwik` and `storage-s3`.
+The `piwik` and `storage-s3` plugins are already packed as part of the charm.
 The list of available official plugins can be found [here](https://github.com/indico/indico-plugins).

 To install additional plugins, provide the configuration `external_plugins` as a comma separated list with the desired packages to be installed.
 Each element should be compatible with pip:  e.g. `juju config [charm_name] external_plugins=git+https://github.com/indico/indico-plugins-cern.git/#subdirectory=themes_cern,indico-plugin-themes-legacy`.